 - Startup costs – Training programs, starter kits, etc.

 - Sample inventory – Demo products can be deducted unless you sell them.
 In this case, they would be inventory.

 With all items that you intend to list as business expenses, make sure to keep the receipts to prove the purchase cost.

-Independent consultants don’t need to waste their time chasing clients for payment.
-Let Bonsai help you get paid faster - sign up for your free trial today.
+Independent consultants don’t need to waste their time when tax season comes.
+Let Bonsai help you save on taxes and get peace of mind - sign up for your free trial today.

 5. Separate your business activities from hobbies